panda3d/panda3d-docs/optimization/using-pstats.rst

 Initially, before the PStatClient has established a connection, calls to start() and stop() simply return immediately.

-When you call PStatClient.connect(), the client attempts to contact the PStatServer via a TCP connection to the hostname and port named in the pstats- host and pstats-port Config.prc variables, respectively.
+When you call :meth:`.PStatClient.connect()`, the client attempts to contact the PStatServer via a TCP connection to the hostname and port named in the pstats- host and pstats-port Config.prc variables, respectively.
 (The default hostname and port are localhost and 5185.)
 You can also pass in a specific hostname